Available in Nexus Repository OSS and Nexus Repository Pro

 Grouping Yum Repositories

-A repository group is the recommended way to expose all your yum repositories.
-A repository group allows you to expose the aggregated content of multiple proxy and hosted yum repositories with one URL to your client tools.
+A repository group for Yum allows you to expose the aggregated content of multiple proxy and hosted yum repositories with one URL to your client tools and is recommended to minimize configuration.

 To create a yum group repository, create a new repository using the recipe yum (group) as documented in Repository Management.